jazpeak/CO_Project_Allocated_jan30_2025/readme.md

 ### Running the Simulator

-__The assembler takes an assembly file as input and produces a machine code file.__
+__Simulator takes a machine code file as input and produces a trace file as output.__

-Navigate to the automatedTesting Folder on your Terminal and run the following command to run the Assembler:
+Navigate to the automatedTesting Folder on your Terminal and run the following command to run the Simulator:

 **Linux:**
 ```bash